-John-Paul E. Boyd, AOCA, MA, LLB is an arbitrator and a mediator, and a member of the bars of Alberta and British Columbia.
+John-Paul E. Boyd, AOCA MA LLB, is an arbitrator, a mediator and a parenting coordinator, and a member of the bars of Alberta and British Columbia.
 John-Paul practiced family law in Vancouver for 14 years before taking a position as the executive director of the Canadian Research Institute for Law and the Family, a non-profit organization affiliated with the University of Calgary, in 2013.
 He took his training as a mediator in 2005, as a parenting coordinator in 2007, as an arbitrator in 2011 and as a collaborative practitioner in 2012, and returned to full-time practice in 2018.

-John-Paul’s work at the research institute included important and often ground-breaking research on topics including the arbitration of family law disputes, children’s participation in justice processes, disclosure and enforcement remedies in family law disputes, litigants without counsel, parenting apart, access to family justice and justice reform, children alienated or estranged from a parent, elder issues in family law, parenting coordination and polyamory in Canada.
+John-Paul’s work at the research institute included important and often ground-breaking studies on topics including the arbitration of family law disputes, children’s participation in justice processes, the cost and efficiency of dispute resolution processes, disclosure and enforcement remedies in family law disputes, litigants without counsel, parenting apart and the effect of conflict on children, access to family justice and justice reform, children who resist contact with a parent, elder issues in family law, parenting coordination and polyamory in Canada.

 Before starting work at the research institute, John-Paul was instrumental in founding the Family Law Arbitrators Group Society in Vancouver, the BC Hear the Child Society and the BC Parenting Coordinators Roster Society.